 Often project planning is ignored in favour of getting on with the work.
-However, many people fail to realise the value of a project plan in saving time, money and many problems.
+However, many people fail to realise the value of a project plan for saving time, money and many problems.

 This article looks at a simple, practical approach to project planning.
 On completion of this guide, you should have a sound project planning approach that you can use for future projects.

-A project is successful when the needs of the stakeholders have been met.
+A project is successful when it has met the needs of the stakeholders.
 A stakeholder is anybody directly, or indirectly impacted by the project.

 Once you understand who the stakeholders are, the next step is to find out their needs.
 The best way to do this is by conducting stakeholder interviews.
-Take time during the interviews to draw out the true needs that create real benefits.
-Often stakeholders will talk about needs that aren't relevant and don't deliver benefits.
+Take time during the interviews to draw out the requirements that create real benefits.
+Sometimes stakeholders will talk about needs that aren't relevant and don't deliver benefits.
 These can be recorded and set as a low priority.

-The next step, once you have conducted all the interviews, and have a comprehensive list of needs is to prioritise them.
-From the prioritised list, create a set of goals that can be easily measured.
-A technique for doing this is to review them against the SMART principle.
-This way it will be easy to know when a goal has been achieved.
+The next step, once you have conducted all the interviews and have a comprehensive list of needs is to prioritise them.
+From the prioritised list, create a set of easily measurable goals.
+A good technique for doing this is to review them against the SMART principle.
+This way, the achievement of the goal will be easy to identify.

-This is the most difficult part of the planning process completed.
-It's time to move on and look at the project deliverables.
+Now you have completed the most difficult part of the planning process; it's time to move on and look at the project deliverables.

-Using the goals you have defined in step 1, create a list of things the project needs to deliver in order to meet those goals.
-Specify when and how each item must be delivered.
+Using the goals you have defined in step 1, create a list of things the project needs to deliver to meet those goals.
+Specify when and how to deliver each item.

 Add the deliverables to the project plan with an estimated delivery date.
-More accurate delivery dates will be established during the scheduling phase, which is next.
+You will establish more accurate delivery dates during the scheduling phase, which is next.

 Create a list of tasks that need to be carried out for each deliverable identified in step 2.
-For each task identify the following:
+For each task determine the following:

-Once you have established the amount of effort for each task, you can workout the effort required for each deliverable, and an accurate delivery date.
-Update your deliverables section with the more accurate delivery dates.
+Once you have established the amount of effort for each task, you can work out the effort required for each deliverable, and an accurate delivery date.
+Update your deliverables section with the more precise delivery dates.

 At this point in the planning, you could choose to use a software package such as Microsoft Project to create your project schedule.
 Alternatively, use one of the many free templates available.
 Input all of the deliverables, tasks, durations and the resources who will complete each task.

-A common problem discovered at this point, is when a project has an imposed delivery deadline from the sponsor that is not realistic based on your estimates.
+A common problem discovered at this point is when you have an imposed delivery deadline from the sponsor that is not realistic based on your estimates.
 If you discover this is the case, you must contact the sponsor immediately.
 The options you have in this situation are:

 Use the project schedule to justify pursuing one of these options.

-Next, describe the number and type of people needed to carryout the project.
-For each resource detail start dates, estimated duration and the method you will use for obtaining them.
+Next, specify the number and type of people needed to carry out the project.
+For each resource detail start dates, the estimated duration and the method you will use for obtaining them.

 Create a single sheet containing this information.

-Create a document showing who needs to be kept informed about the project and how they will receive the information.
-The most common mechanism is a weekly or monthly progress report, describing how the project is performing, milestones achieved and work planned for the next period.
+Create a document showing who is to be kept informed about the project and how they will receive the information.
+The most common mechanism is a weekly or monthly status report, describing how the project is performing, milestones achieved and the work you've planned for the next period.

 Here are some examples of common project risks:

 Risks can be tracked using a simple risk log.
-Add each risk you have identified to your risk log; write down what you will do in the event it occurs, and what you will do to prevent it from occurring.
+Add each risk you have identified to your risk log; write down what you will do in the event it occurs, and what you will do to prevent it from happening.
 Review your risk log on a regular basis, adding new risks as they occur during the life of the project.
-Remember, when risks are ignored they don't go away.
+Remember, if you ignore risks, they don't go away.

 Congratulations.
 Having followed all the steps above, you should have a good project plan.
-Remember to update your plan as the project progresses, and measure progress against the plan.
+Don't forget to update your plan as the project makes progress, and continually measure progress against the plan.